a big THANK YOU!!

 I played a game called 1000xRESIST recently, which I saw Tumblr user iamalivenow summarize like this: 1000xresist boldly asks the question of what if a slightly awful teenage girl became the most important person the world and it answers that question in the most understanding, loving, fucked up way possible.
 I was thinking about that a lot while writing Toxic Sword Lesbians.

-1000xRESIST could certainly be called queer game, although it doesn’t market itself that way—it’s first and foremost plenty of other things—and a lot of what it’s concerned with is the ties that bind people, even if they’ve done awful, unkind, unforgivable things to one another.
+1000xRESIST could certainly be called a queer game, although it doesn’t market itself that way—it’s first and foremost plenty of other things—and a lot of what it’s concerned with is the ties that bind people, even if they’ve done awful, unkind, unforgivable things to one another.
 I know I’ve had a lot of conversations with other queer Asian (and other variously diasporic) friends about how a lot of queer narratives land on the side of “if they’ve hurt you, or can’t fully accept who you are, then cut them out of your life,” but the additional complication of being part of a diaspora is that your family is your lifeline to your culture and history—and also the world outside isn’t going to always be kind to you, either.

 In a way, it feels like the question it’s asking is not “Can you forgive someone who did this?” but rather, “Can you love someone who did this?”
 Which, as it turns out, is a different question for some people.